CharlesTack/AllCoopedUp/README.md

 Plus automated approvals
 Plus automated testing
+Enter game title validation so that users are alerted about existing reviews for a game before trying to submit a new one.
 Plus checks for usernames which contain swear words plus checks for whether a review already exists improve admin section to make comments easier and get rid of unused sections